 In a Reddit message, he expands on this thought: “Diet for most of us varies, so being perfectly regular isn’t something I tell people to expect.
-I try to generalize it with the comparison that over 10 times you’ve sat down to poop, at least seven of those times should be a simple and clean experience,” requiring — at most — three squares of TP.
-But often fewer!
+I try to generalize it with the comparison that over 10 times you’ve sat down to poop, at least seven of those times should be a simple and clean experience, with three squares or less of TP.”

-So I followed VoB’s advice and asked a doctor.
-Theoretically, could one judge his health based on how many wipes it takes to get a clean butt?
+So I followed VoB’s advice and asked a doctor — theoretically, could one judge his health based on how many wipes it takes to get a clean butthole?

 For example, Leavey says that though soft stool taken through fiber might seem easier to clean, “a firm, compact stool may be evacuated with little residue as well.”
 So, in short, “just as stool consistency is variable, so is the ease, or difficulty, of post-defecation cleansing.”

-Today, my routine is usually having a fruit smoothie every other day that has a tablespoon of off-brand psyllium husk product mixed in, thought I often branch out from my normal diet [to something like] Mexican cuisine.
+VoyeurOfBliss, 35: Today, my routine is usually having a fruit smoothie every other day that has a tablespoon of off brand psyllium husk product mixed in, though I often branch out from my normal diet [to something like] Mexican cuisine.
 Once in a while it will be a treat, and my body is not always accustomed to what I consume.
 This can make for a cycle of faster or messier poops, but as long as the fiber supplements remain, they are manageable.

 My family is prone to stomach issues, and most of us know the wonders of fiber supplements.
 Some actually get fiber from their normal diet, but most of us have to take something.
-I frequently recommend it to friends with dieting issues, and it is not well received because of the stigma that [needing fiber] is a sign of genetic issues or “wimpy-ness.”
+I frequently recommend it to friends with dieting issues and it is not well received because of the stigma that it is a sign of genetic issues or “wimpy-ness.”
 It does not make sense to me that fiber supplements are not just something that is normally taught and considered even at a young age, since we all have varying diets.
-You shouldn’t consider nutrition just as you get older — you should be taught it when you’re young, so you never encounter issues at all.
+You shouldn’t consider nutrition just as you get older, you should be taught it when you’re young, so you never encounter issues at all.

-James, 25: I come from a upper-middle-class Australian family of three, and my parents raised all of us vegetarian, despite Australia being pretty meat-obsessed.
-Throughout school, I had a handful of observations that I just thought was me being different, but could be associated with having been vegetarian, the first of which was that toilet paper went almost unused, if unnecessary, most of the time.
+James, 25: I come from an upper-middle-class Australian family of three, and my parents raised all of us vegetarian, despite Australia being pretty meat obsessed.
+Throughout school I had a handful of observations that I just thought was me being different, but could be associated with having been vegetarian, the first of which was that toilet paper went almost unused, if unnecessary most of the time.

 I’ll do a courtesy wipe, but it’s frankly unnecessary a lot of the time because I know it’s a clean poop.
-There have been wiping jokes like Chris Pratt from Parks and Recreation made, but I never realized people actually have [the problem of wiping more than once].
-I just thought they were jokes.
+There have been wiping jokes like Chris Pratt from Parks and Recreation made, but I never realized people actually have [the problem of wiping more than once] before Reddit, I just thought they were jokes.

 When a lot of wiping is necessary, because my diet is so stable, I take it as a sign of poor health for me.
-Being a vegetarian, toilet smells are barely noticeable, and to this day do not understand why people need so much time to use a toilet.
-I grew up in a house were the bathroom didn’t have a fan, there was a window but it was closed during winter to keep the heat in.
+Being a vegetarian, toilet smells are barely noticeable, and to this day I do not understand why people need so much time to use a toilet.
+I grew up in a house where the bathroom didn’t have a fan, there was a window but it was closed during winter to keep the heat in.
 In other words, a clean poop is pivotal.

 It was immediately noticeable when we had guests over, but not a problem for a house of five vegetarians.
 I didn’t learn what the toilet lid was for until I was well into my teens.
 Again only a problem when I was in poor health.
 I’ve seen the jokes about reading the back of shampoo bottles but honestly the entire process for me could be counted in seconds on your hands most of the time.

 You’ll use paper ‘cause you won’t believe what’s happening even after you see for yourself.
-It’s human nature to wipe in order to make sure about cleanliness, so you’ll use some paper, think, Oh, this could be used as a napkin… this can’t be right.
+It’s human nature to wipe in order to make sure about cleanliness, so you’ll use some paper, think… oh, this could be used as a napkin… this can’t be right.
 Wipe again.
 Same result.
-You will probably leave the bathroom elated, if you’ve experienced your fair share of messy holes.
-It takes a few days for the system to adjust, but once it does, your bathroom torture is over — you’re on the easy poop highway.
+After a clean poop you will probably leave the bathroom elated, if you’ve experienced your fair share of messy holes.
+It takes a few days for the system to adjust but once it does, your bathroom torture is over — you’re on the easy poop highway.

 Here’s how I think of it: Metamucil organizes my stools.
-It forms them into one or two impressive pieces that are very well formed and easy to pass swiftly.
-This doesn’t happen overnight, as your system has to adjust to all this unexpected fiber.
+It forms them into one or two impressive pieces that are very well formed and easy poop to pass swiftly.
+This doesn’t happen overnight as your system has to adjust to all this unexpected fiber.